Pat, Jerusalem: Tzomet Pat

-Tzomet Pat (Pat Junction) is located approximately one kilometer west of the neighbourhood, at the end of Yaakov Pat Street, which separates it from the Katamon Hei neighbourhood.
+Tzomet Pat (Pat Junction) is located approximately 1 km west of the neighbourhood, at the end of Yaakov Pat Street, which separates it from the Katamon Hei neighbourhood.
 The intersection connects to Herzog Street and serves as a major junction in southern Jerusalem, hosting several businesses, shops, and restaurants.
 A grade separation project was carried out at the intersection for the light rail, and tracks have been installed.

 In February 2020, the District Planning and Building Committee approved a plan for a mixed-use complex at the junction, integrating residential, commercial, and public spaces.
-The project includes 296 residential units distributed across two 30-story towers and two 9-story buildings, along with 3,500 square meters for commercial and office use and 3,700 square meters for public facilities.
+The project includes 296 residential units distributed across two 30-story towers and two 9-story buildings, along with 3,500 m2 for commercial and office use and 3,700 m2 for public facilities.